hollenstein/maspy/doc/source/mzml.rst

 MS spectra in MasPy - basics
 ----------------------------

+The mzML file format
+^^^^^^^^^^^^^^^^^^^^

 Every vendor software produces mass spectrometer output files in a different proprietary format.
 It is a difficult and time consuming task for software developers to support all of these different formats and the different versions thereof.
-Therefore the file format mzML has been developed as the community standard for represenation of mass spectrometry results. mzML is an open, XML-based format that not only allows to store recorded mass spectrum information but also metadata of the instrument configuration, acquisition settings, software used for data processing and sample descriptions. (see also `Mass Spectrometer Output File Format mzML
+Therefore the file format mzML has been developed as the community standard for represenation of mass spectrometry results. mzML is an open, XML- based format that not only allows to store recorded mass spectrum information but also metadata of the instrument configuration, acquisition settings, software used for data processing and sample descriptions. (see also `Mass Spectrometer Output File Format mzML
 <http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3073315>`_)

 .. note::